Anne’s Admission Advice: Applying to USC Kaufman

 - A 250-word written response to the prompt: The USC Glorya Kaufman School of Dance is uniquely positioned as a conservatory embedded within one of the world’s leading private research universities.
 How will you take advantage of the many academic, artistic and social opportunities available at the university as a whole?

-Both the USC Undergraduate Application and USC Kaufman Portfolio are due by December 1, 2021.
+Both the USC Undergraduate Application and USC Kaufman Portfolio are due by December 1, 2022.
+Please note that we are not participating in Early Action, so our deadline is NOT November 1, 2022.

 The live audition

 Our faculty committee will review all USC Kaufman Portfolios and invite a small number of finalists to a live audition on campus.
-All applicants will receive an email notification about the live audition in mid-December.
+All applicants will receive a decision via their admission portal about the live audition in mid-December.
 Students who are not invited to a live audition will go back into the general application pool and receive full consideration for the other major listed on their applications.

 The live audition lasts a full day, since we do not have cuts.
 Finalists will take ballet, contemporary, improvisation/freestyle, and hip-hop classes.
 After a lunch break, finalists will have about 10 minutes to chat with our faculty and present a two-minute solo.
 To answer a question that often follows: Yes, you can show us a longer version of one of the solos from your USC Kaufman Portfolio.